commercetools/free-sample-training-connector/README.md

 ### new-category-cleanup-job-app

-This job runs every day and removes the products from the new arrivals category if older than a month.
+This job runs every day and removes all the products older than a month from the new arrivals category.

 Configurations: